Paul Douglas (Illinois politician): Government service and city politics

 Four years later, in 1939, Cusack came up for re-election, and Douglas joined a group of reform-minded Independents that drafted Douglas.
-During the municipal election cycle, Mayor Edward Joseph Kelly was challenged for re-election and attempted to shore up his reputation by lending his support to Douglas' campaign.
+During the municipal election cycle, Mayor Edward Joseph Kelly was challenged for re-election and attempted to shore up his reputation by lending his support to Douglas's campaign.
 With Kelly's help and his own dogged campaigning, Douglas managed a narrow victory over Cusack in a runoff election.

 Douglas usually found himself in the minority in the Chicago City Council.
 His attempts to reform the public education system and lower public transportation fares were met with derision and he typically ended up on the losing end of 49–1 votes.
 "I have three degrees," Douglas once said after a particularly hard-fought rout.
 "I have been associated with intelligent and intellectual people for many years.
 Some of these aldermen haven't gone through the fifth grade.
 But they're the smartest bunch of bastards I ever saw grouped together."

 In 1942, Douglas joined the Democratic Party and ran for its nomination for the United States Senate.
 He had the support of a cadre of left-wing activists, but the machine supported the state's at-large Congressman Raymond S. McKeough for the nomination.
 On the day of the primary, Douglas carried 99 of the state's 102 counties, but McKeough's strong support in Cook County allowed him to win a slim majority.
 McKeough would go on to lose in the general election to incumbent Republican senator C. Wayland Brooks.